kayt00/kayt00/README.md

 👋  Hi, I’m Katie Taylor!
 - :mortar_board:  I recetly graduated from Old Dominion University with my Bachelor's Degree in CS.
-- :kissing_cat:  I’m interested in crptography and kittens.
+- :kissing_cat:  I’m interested in cryptography and kittens.
 - :pushpin:  I’m looking for any job opportunities or entry level positions available in the CS industry.

 :email:  Contact me at: `katie.taylor53@gmail.com` <br/>